A hipster guide to Melbourne

 Pinxtos and infused vodka from Naked for Satan – choose your poison from infused pineapple to salted caramel Absolut vodka, and your pinxtos (bite sized tapas) from the bar.
 Once you’re full, the pintxos toothpicks are counted to tally the bill.
 Be sure to check out the open-air terrace bar, Naked in the Sky, the perfect spot for an afternoon drinking session.

-Sure Bourke Street Mall is full of ‘mainstream’ fashion chains and the lines at Zara are never ending but the city is home to museums, galleries and the laneways too.
+Sure Bourke Street Mall is full of ‘mainstream’ fashion chains and the change room lines at Zara are never ending but the city is home to museums, galleries and the laneways too.
 Degraves Street and Hardware Lane are the most famous (and busy!!
 Try getting a table at Hardware Societe on the weekend) but my fave would have to be tiny Central Lane with its hole-in-the-wall cafes and graffiti facade.
 With dive bars and speciality restaurants dotted all over the city, there really is something for everyone.

 Bowery to Williamsburg – a relative newcomer to the lunch scene, this joint is tucked away down Oliver Lane and is modelled on a New York subway station.
 The cafe features American style sandwiches all served with pretzels, pickles and your choice of a side dish.
 You cannot come here without trying their famous peanut butter hot chocolate.